 Accounts receivable consist primarily of bulk wholesale transactions where the Company is awaiting payment.
 The credit risk associated with accounts receivable is limited, as the Company's receivables consist primarily of bulk currency trades with a settlement cycle of 24 to 48 hours.
-There is minimal counterparty risk as the majority of the Company's receivables reside with banks, money service business customers and other financial institutions.
+There is minimal counterparty risk as the majority of the Company's receivables reside with financial institutions and money service business customers.
 The company has longstanding relationships with most of its customers and has a strong repayment history.